Dracula is a 1958 UK horror by Terrence Fisher. With Peter Cushing, Christopher Lee and Michael Gough.

 the dialogue in the scenes in the cave (where the good-guys rest for the night) is also missing.

-Vampire Lovers is a 1970 UK horror film by Roy Ward Baker.
-With
+The Vampire Lovers is a 1970 UK horror film by Roy Ward

 Cut by the BBFC for the UK cinema release.
 Cuts gradually restored until fully uncut by 2008.
-Also originally cut in the US for nudity that was not allowed in an R rated film, but again cuts were later mostly restored.
+Also originally cut in the US for nudity that was not allowed in an R rated film, but again cuts were later mostly restored, albeit with a

 Vampire Lovers is a gem which deserves to be savoured and relished.